pinout-xyz/Pinout.xyz/src/en/template/index.md

 * [Espressif ESP32 C3 DevKitC Pinout](https://esp32c3.pinout.xyz)
 * [PJRC Teensy 4.0 Pinout](https://teensy40.pinout.xyz)

-## pHAT Stack

-Pinout has teamed up with Pimoroni to create a [prototype board compatibility tool, check it out here!](/phatstack)

 ## Explore HATs & pHATs

 [Check out Pinout's board explorer](/boards)!
 Use it to find the pinout for your Raspberry Pi add-on board, or discover new boards.
 If you manufacture boards, we'd love to add yours too.
 [You can contribute to Pinout.xyz at GitHub.com](https://github.com/pinout-xyz/Pinout.xyz).